zarf-dev/proposals/0026-enhanced-state-management/README.md

 	Timestamp time.Time    `json:"timestamp"`
 }
 ```

+Each deploy/remove attempt appends an `InProgress` `PackageEvent`; completion appends a terminal event of the same type. `LatestEvent()` therefore returns current status without finding and mutating an earlier entry. `DeployedComponent.LastEvent` remains a single value and is overwritten as that component progresses.

 `Version`, `Flavor`, `Digest`, and `ConfigDigest` are set on every `PackageEvent`, deploy or remove alike, since both operations act on a specific package version and both have a config-affecting subset of options (`DeployConfig`/`RemoveConfig` - see [`DeployConfig`, `RemoveConfig`, and `ConfigDigest`](#deployconfig-removeconfig-and-configdigest)). `Version`/`Flavor`/`Digest` give a history of what versions/flavors/digests were deployed and removed over time, alongside `DeployedPackage`'s own top-level `Digest` field (which still tracks only the current one, unchanged by this proposal). `Source` stays Deploy-only, since a remove doesn't have a source of its own - it operates on whatever's already deployed.